 ** What is the course policy on collaboration?In general, what you submit for grading is expected to be your original work.
 Refer to our collaboration policy for more information on what we do and don't consider acceptable.
-The Stanford Honor Code is taken quite seriously in this course and all violations will be handled through Judicial Affairs.
+The Stanford Honor Code is taken quite seriously in this course and all violations will be handled through the Office of Community Standards.

 ** Can/should I work with a partner on the programming projects?You have the option of working with one partner on the programming projects.
 The project requirements are the same regardless of whether you work alone or with a partner.
 Having a partner can mean less coding per person but you are responsible for fully understanding all the code, even parts you didn't directly work on.
 Pairs will receive the same grade for the assignment.
 Please note that we can only grade what you turn in.
 If your partner fails to implement their part, then you both will lose points.
 Get a partner that you trust.
 Also be sure you are clear on the specific collaboration rules for partners.